don-bski/perl-stuff/WLED_Librarian/WledLibrarianUsageText.md

 the 4.3.2.1 default.<br/>
 Example: `IMPORT wled:192.168.1.12 tag:test,xmas`

+Presets, palettes, and ledmaps are user created in the WLED UI.
+Each consists of JSON formatted field:value pairs.
+The palette and ledmap entities are associated with a preset and saved in the WLED UI by the user.
+Field:value pairs within the preset JSON link the palette and ledmap.
+This association is used to store the preset, palette, and ledmap JSON data in the WledLibrarian's database.

+During import, the preset JSON is checked for a custom palette linkage; `pal:256` through `pal:247` which corresponds to `palette0.json` through `palette9.json` files.
+These files must be present along with the preset.json when an `IMPORT file:` is performed. `IMPORT wled:` will automatically transfer the associated palette data from the WLED instance.

+Import of ledmap data functions in a similar manner.
+The importing preset is checked for `ledmap:0` through `ledmap:9` which corresponds to `ledmap0.json` through `ledmap9.json`.
+During subsequent preset EXPORT, the palette and ledmap JSON entities are recreated; files or direct-to-WLED data transfers.

 Checks are performed on each incoming preset to help mitigate duplications.
 If the preset is already in the database, the user is prompted for an action; **S**kip, **R**eplace, **N**ew, **K**eep, or **#**. # is a numeric value in the range 0-250.